Yvvonne2/Final-Digital-Portfolio-PRP372S/README.md

 ![Mock Interview Video](Mock%20Interview%20Video.PNG)

 **Reflection (STAR Technique):**
-**Situation:** I participated in a recorded mock interview session.
+**Situation:** I created a professional mock interview video where I answered prepared questions as if I were in a real interview.
-**Task:** To simulate a real interview experience and improve my communication skills.
+**Task:** The purpose was to demonstrate my communication, confidence, and professional appearance in a realistic interview setting.
-**Action:** I maintained good posture, answered questions clearly, and demonstrated professionalism.
+**Action:** I prepared my responses carefully, dressed appropriately, maintained eye contact, and spoke clearly while showing enthusiasm.
-**Result:** I identified areas for improvement such as pacing and tone, and gained confidence for future interviews.
+**Result:** The experience taught me how to present myself with professionalism and confidence.
+It also improved my public speaking and prepared me for real job interviews.

 ---